keboola/connection-docs/transformations/dbt/cloud/cloud.md

 ## dbt Cloud API Source Component

-The purpose of this source component is to extract and store the [dbt Cloud API](https://docs.getdbt.com/dbt-cloud/api-v2) information (data is stored incrementally) for the following endpoints:
+The purpose of this data source connector is to extract and store the [dbt Cloud API](https://docs.getdbt.com/dbt-cloud/api-v2) information (data is stored incrementally) for the following endpoints:

 *   accounts